 Lab tests your doctor may order include:

 - the HLA-B27 gene test: Decades of research into this disease has revealed one detectable risk factor: your genes.
 People with the HLA-B27 gene are more susceptible to developing ankylosing spondylitis.
 However, not everyone with the gene will develop the disease.
-In fact, only two percent of people with the gene will eventually get spondylitis.
 Still, a test can help your doctor understand if this is a possibility for you.